stoplightio/spectral/docs/getting-started/rulesets.md

 ## Anatomy of a Ruleset

-A ruleset is a JSON or YAML file (often the file will be called `.spectral.yaml`), and there's two main parts.
+A ruleset is a JSON or YAML file (often the file will be called `.spectral.yaml`), and there are two main parts.

 ### Rules

-Rules make which might look a bit like this:
+Rules might look a bit like this:

 ```yaml
 rules: